MundoDele Spanish Grammar

 Es + adjective + que + subjunctive

 When the expression refers to a specific person or subject, Spanish often uses es + adjective + que + subjunctive.
-This pattern is very common after expressions of necessity, importance, possibility and evaluation.
+This pattern is common after expressions of necessity, importance, possibility and evaluation.

 | Impersonal expression | Spanish example | English meaning | Verb mood |